chriscallahan99/Financial-Simulation/README.md

-Read Me for Financial Simulation by Chris Callahan

 #How to use:

-While in the file, FinancialSimulation.c file, use command: gcc && ./a.out inputFileName.txt outputFileName.txt
+While in the folder of FinancialSimulation.c file, use command: gcc && ./a.out inputFileName.txt outputFileName.txt

 Where inputFileName and outputFileName are the names of your pre-existing input and output files you wish to use.
 The output of the program will be printed to the output file.

-The input file should have the format: string name (do not use "" here or the name will include "" in the output) int isFL (where 0 is not financially literate, and 1 is financially literate) int mortgageTerm
+The input file should have the following format: string name (do not use "" here or the name will include "" in the output) int isFL (where 0 is not financially literate, and 1 is financially literate) int mortgageTerm